-In reality, the best choice for your business is going to come down to additional factors, such as the other payment services you need from a provider and the transaction fees you can expect to pay, based on the number of card payments you expect to process on a monthly basis.
+In reality, the best choice for your business is going to come down to additional factors, such as the other payment services you need from a provider and the transaction fees you can expect to pay, based on the number of card payments you expect to process every month.

-On the other hand, if you’re a larger merchant processing a lot of payment every month, you may be able to get the lower rates available with Worldpay and SagePay and the level of security that comes with these options is hard to beat.
+On the other hand, if you’re a larger merchant processing a lot of payments every month, you may be able to get the lower rates available with Worldpay and SagePay, and the level of security that comes with these options is hard to beat.
 Something to keep in mind.

 Payment Gateway + Billing Solution

 What if the payment gateway is already integrated with your billing or invoicing software and you never have to worry about any setup hassles?
 This is what ProfitBooks billing software offers.
 Just upload a few documents from the application and you are all set.
-When you send invoices to your customers, they’ll see an option to pay using credit/debit card, netbanking and wallets.
+When you send invoices to your customers, they’ll see an option to pay using credit/debit cards, net banking, and wallets.

 The transaction fee is super low – 1.9% of transaction value or flat Rs.
 99 – whichever is lower!

 Know more about ProfitBooks and test drive it for free.